 It’s hard to talk about Bichi without mentioning the labels, which feature Mexican luchadores and express Noel’s sense of humor.
 Inside the bottles are incredibly vibrant and transparent wines that evoke the nearby Pacific Ocean, the granite soils, and rugged mountain vineyards of their region.
 Through the persistent work of the family and their farmers and collaborators, lively Baja wine is officially on the map.

 Pet Mex comes from a single, dry-farmed, and own-rooted 69-year-old vineyard comprised of a mysterious grape variety that remains unidentified.
 The vines are planted close to the Pacific Ocean at 1,066 ft above sea level on sandy loam and granite soils in the area of San Antonio de las Minas in Ensenada, Baja.
 The grapes are hand-harvested, de-stemmed, and pressed after a few hours on the skins.
 Fermentation is with wild yeasts, and the wine is bottled before fermentation is finished, where the wine went through secondary fermentation, a la metodo ancestral.
-The result is a fresh and vibrant sparkling rosado, a perfect vin de soif to knock down on a hot day.
 No filtration or added SO2.
-332 cases produced.
+Rosa is 100% Garnacha from an 80-year-old vineyard in the Valle de Guadalupe on clay soils at 300m.
+The grapes were pressed whole cluster immediately after harvest, and fermented in stainless steel tank.
+No fining, filtration or added SO2.